White House aides try disappearing act amid impeachment talk

 “We invited the White House on to answer questions on the show this morning,” CNN’s Jake Tapper explained to his viewers on Sunday’s “State of the Union.” ”They did not offer a guest.”

 It’s a well-worn strategy in the Trump White House: Senior officials conveniently manage to be elsewhere when major controversies engulf the building.
-The frequent absences of Jared Kushner, the president’s son-in-law and senior adviser, and presidential daughter Ivanka Trump during moments of consequence have long been a running joke among their detractors.
+The frequent absences of Jared Kushner, the Republican president’s son-in-law and senior adviser, and presidential daughter Ivanka Trump during moments of consequence have long been a running joke among their detractors.
 Their detours included a trip to Florida during the partial government shutdown.

 Plenty of others have jumped town during tense moments.